inspec/inspec-aws/docs/resources/aws_ses_template.md

 # aws_ses_template

-Use the `aws_ses_template` InSpec audit resource to test properties of the singular resource of AWS SES Template.
+Use the `aws_ses_template` InSpec audit resource to test properties of a single AWS Simple Email Service (SES) template.

-The AWS::SES::Template resource specifies an email template.
+The `AWS::SES::Template` resource specifies an email template.

 ## Syntax